urbanityllc/axthe/docs/guide.md

 Lets level up to some more topics:

 - Lets add 11tyPug to Caddy/DNS.
 For more on 11ty check their docs.
+(You should find it similar to Docsify used in ./docs, nice use for a wiki or such).
 Maybe some of the myJAMapp outputs end up here.

 - Everything myAPIapp is just standard express.js, the most popular node.js module: http://gist.github.com/cekvenich2/a4764a1946356e387b6d47d988b5050a

 - After setting up based on setup instructions, you should be running the myAPI project node.
 If you open the browser and edit Bootstrap SCSS or Pug it should auto-refresh.
 You should be able to edit it via a Cloud IDE and see the https web page/site changes ( after setting up Ably).
 I hope you can see that you can quickly prototype.

 ## Summary